Student Records Policies

 Right to Amend Records

-Students may ask La Salle University to amend a record that they believe is inaccurate or misleading.
+Students may ask La Salle University to amend a record that they believe is inaccurate.
 He or she should write the University official responsible for that particular record, clearly identify the part of the record they feel should be changed, and specify why it is inaccurate.
 If the decision is not to amend the record as requested by the student, the student will be notified and advised of his or her right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.
-After the hearing, if the school still decided not to amend the record, the student had the right to place a statement with the record setting forth his/her view about the contested information.

 Right to Consent to the Disclosure of Personally Identifiable Information